rrott/grunt_coffee_chain/README.md

 > version 1.2.5 - Current.
 Updated coffeeChain to save all data to a temp file and only when everything is complete overwrite the destination file

-version 1.2.2 - the same as previous version but compiled from coffee to js using coffeeChain 1.2.1
+version 1.2.2 - the same as previous version but rewritten to coffeescript and compiled back to js using the same coffeeChain but using previous version 1.2.1

 version 1.2.1 - refactored from scratch.
 It was compilled in common node.js way

-Note: versions 0.1.2 - 1.2.0 and v1.2.3 - 1.2.4 : some of them are incorrect and may be broken.
-Use any higher version
+Note: some of packages versions prior 1.2.1 may be incorrect or broken.
+1.2.3 and 1.2.4 are incorrect as well.
+Use any higher version or the latest one.